Islanders honor John Tonelli by retiring his No. 27 - WHIZ News

 Five of the six were in attendance for Tonelli’s big night.
 Bossy was unable to make it, but a congratulatory video message was played in the arena.

-The 62-year-old Tonelli also was joined by his wife, Lauren, sons Jordan and Zack, and his mother, Joy.
+The 62-year-old Tonelli also was joined by his wife, Lauren, sons Jordan and Zach, and his mother, Joy.
 NHL deputy commissioner Bill Daly was in attendance as well.

 Tonelli, who had 206 goals and 338 assists in 594 games over eight seasons with the Islanders, was shown a bronze plaque that will be displayed in the team’s Hall of Fame.
 Islanders owners Jon Ledecky and Scott Malkin presented him with a framed No. 27 jersey and painted portrait by Tony Capparelli among other gifts.